decentralized-identity/bbs-signature/spec.md

 The KeyGen algorithm generates a secret key SK deterministically from a secret octet string IKM.

-KeyGen uses HKDF [@!RFC5869] instantiated with the hash function H.
+KeyGen uses a HKDF [@!RFC5869] instantiated with the hash function H.

 For security, IKM MUST be infeasible to guess, e.g., generated by a trusted source of randomness.

 IKM MUST be at least 32 bytes long, but it MAY be longer.

 Because KeyGen is deterministic, implementations MAY choose either to store the resulting SK or to store IKM and call KeyGen to derive SK when necessary.